Licensing & Certification

 The concept of site evaluation for wastewater disposal system design began in Maine in the early 1970's as an improved and more reliable method for determining soil suitability.
 Rules requiring on-site soil evaluations for design of all subsurface wastewater disposal systems became effective in July, 1974.

 Maine requires that individuals who design disposal systems be licensed.
-Maine's Department of Human Services, Division of Environmental Health administers the licensing of these individuals.
+Maine's Department of Health and Human Services, Division of Environmental and Community Health administers the licensing of these individuals.
 A person who is interested in becoming a Site Evaluator must have an educational background and experience that indicates to this Department that he or she has a knowledge of soils and subsurface disposal design.
 Qualified individuals are permitted to take a written examination to prove they have the necessary skills and knowledge to do the design work correctly.
 After successfully completing the written examination, they are permitted to take the field examination to illustrate their proficiency in soil profile description and classification which is necessary for disposal system design.